UK's Cameron changes tack in Murdoch horse row

 After his aides had spent days dodging questions about the horse, Cameron apologised for the lack of clarity and confirmed that he had ridden it with the husband of Rebekah Brooks, who used to run Murdoch's UK newspaper business.

-The questions have been awkward for Cameron, accused by the opposition of being too close to Murdoch's News Corp (NWSA.O), the company at the centre of a public outcry over illegal phone hacking and payments to police.
+The questions have been awkward for Cameron, accused by the opposition of being too close to Murdoch's News Corp, the company at the centre of a public outcry over illegal phone hacking and payments to police.

 He ordered an inquiry into media standards last year and a judge is taking evidence from scores of witnesses on the often close ties between the media, police and politicians.